Skip to content

 Course dates:

-15 - 18 July 2025, Tuesday to Friday 10 am - 4 pm
+30 June - 3 July 2026, Tuesday to Friday 10 am - 4 pm, four days

 Architecture in photography is something many people can relate to, making it an accessible form of photographic practice.
 But being able to capture a unique image using specialist equipment is a real skill, and one which sets accomplished photographers aside from others.

 This practical course will appeal to anyone interested in the built environment and how the aesthetic qualities of buildings can be captured in a photograph.
-You’ll explore urban spaces old and new, inside and out, learning how to work effectively with your camera.
+You’ll explore urban spaces and buildings old and new, inside and out, learning how to work effectively with your camera.
 You’ll approach the subject from both an editorial and fine art perspective, giving your work a breadth of content that will appeal to a range of audiences.

 • You’ll be part of a community and our creative culture; one that promotes discussion and collaboration, and encourages experimentation and the constant swapping of ideas.